Everything you need to know about Shopify SEO

 Content, content, content!

 Now, you can focus on some unique content to add value to your shoppers, encourage sharing and build your Shopify SEO.

-The more useful your content is to your audience, the higher Google will rank you.
+The more useful your content is to your audience, the higher rank you will get to on Google.

-How will you know what your ideal customers want to read and watch?
+How will you know what content your ideal customers want to read and watch?